facebookarchive/inject/readme.md

 TODO
 ====

+- test invalid private field with tag
+- inject in named instances
+- follow inline structs even if not pointers
+- allow named value types
 - cycle detection
-- follow inline structs even if not pointers
-- inject in named instances
-- test invalid named instance types
-- test invalid private field with tag
+- provide inside out and outside in iteration on the objects in the graph